scholarslab/scholarslab.github.io/collections/_posts/2020-01-31-generous-thinking-hashtag-tweets.md

 Want to see the tweets in response to @hralperta @mimwinick @envynoveritas's #GenerousThinking project (bulit off @kfitz's amazing https://jhupbooks.press.jhu.edu/title/generous-thinking)?
 You can see everything quote-tweeting a specific tweet by using its ID like this: https://twitter.com/search?q=quoted_tweet_id%3A1213519202176438273&f=live

-**Non-thread tweets from various days**
-E.g. #GenerousThinking: I've seen each @ScholarsLab staffer recognize colleagues elsewhere in the library doing good or making our work possible.
-Potlucks, doughnuts; emailing praise to share w/supervisors of staff outside the lab + submit to library's reward+recognition system.

-Today for #GenerousThinking, I'm working on written review of a DH project via some guidelines I blogged last month: http://literaturegeek.com/2019/12/02/writing-DH-conference-journal-reviews @roopikarisam & @jenguiliano's generous+generative Reviews in DH guidelines are #GenerousThinking advice applicable to other spaces, too!

-Today in #GenerousThinking, drafting tweets re:recent conversation where I encouraged someone to accept a suggested coauthorship; but waiting to tweet until I put some work toward remembering folks' writing+tweets etc that helped me come to think this way, so I can cite them.

-Small things for #GenerousThinking: connected jobseeker to relevant colleagues; encouraged staff to take time off (and asking how I can help that happen); let colleagues w/o office on grounds borrow my office; checked in on how our budget allocations match our mission/values.

 **Share what you're proud of or happy about** .@achdotorg Exec council call reminded me how I’ve enjoyed @mkgold’s addition of inviting folks to each share something good going on in their lives before we end each call (no pressure to be about personal life, can just be something small you’re happy about)